|About Appearance Causes Diagnosis Treatment|

-Also known as "orange cat lentigo", lentigo is the name of a common condition in which black spots appear on the gums, lips, nose and eye margins of orange, cream, tortoiseshell, yellow, flame (red) point and silver coloured cats.
-The condition typically begins in cats under one year of age and first appear on the lips.
-Later lesions may appear on the eyelids, gums, and nose.
-Lesions typically become more widespread your the cat ages.
-Lentigo is the result of an increase in the number of melanocytes (pigment-producing cells).
+Lentigo is the name of a common condition in which flat, brown or black spots appear on hairless areas including the gums, lips, nose and eye margins of orange, tortoiseshell, calico, yellow, flame (red) point coloured cats.
+It is the result of an increase in the number of melanocytes (pigment-producing cells).

-Single or multiple (known as lentigines) brown/black spots which are small, flat or slightly raised and have clearly defined edges.
+- Single or multiple (known as lentigines) brown/black spots which are small, flat or slightly raised and have a clear and defined border.
 The skin surrounding the area is normal.
 Lesion size ranges from 1-10mm.

 Lentigo is a cosmetic condition only, it is harmless and requires no treatment.